 - In-court time should be calculated from the time counsel arrives in court or the hearing is scheduled to begin, whichever is later, until the time counsel is dismissed.
 While hearing times are typically available in the Court's minute entries, counsel should rely on their own written records as to start and end times as minute entries may reflect two or more matters heard during the same proceeding and may not reflect the accurate time for each individual matter.
-Nonetheless, counsel should confirm the date and time of court appearances in PACER where possible before submitting a voucher. - In-court time may include up to 0.2 hours of waiting time prior to the start of a scheduled in-person court matter as well as time waiting past the scheduled start time.
+Nonetheless, counsel should confirm the date and time of court appearances in PACER where possible before submitting a voucher. - In-court time may include up to 0.2 hours of waiting time prior to the start of a scheduled in-person court matter and up to 0.3 hours of wait time prior to the start of initial appearances, as well as time waiting past the scheduled start time.
 When known, counsel may reference the reason for any delay, e.g., interpreter running late; video-telephone conference ("VTC") connection difficulties.
 Whenever feasible, counsel should be prepared to undertake substantive work when arriving to court early or if delay occurs (e.g., reviewing notes or discovery; meeting with others) and should report such time in the appropriate out-of-court billing category. - Time spent meeting with the client, client's family, witnesses, Assistant United States Attorneys, or others before or after a hearing should be claimed as out-of-court time.